naga-mantha/tempcode/apps/layout/documentation.md

 - LayoutEditView
   - URL: /layouts/<username>/<slug>/edit/
   - Combined editor: add blocks and edit/reorder/delete blocks on one page.
-  - Add block: top card with a block picker; selecting a block immediately adds it via AJAX and updates the table (no Add button).
+  - Add block: top card with a block picker; selecting a block immediately adds it via AJAX and updates the grid (no Add button).
 Appends at `position = max+1`.
 All responsive cols default to inherit; base remains default 12.
-  - Edit block widths: table with one row per block; edit `col_sm`, `col_md`, `col_lg`, `col_xl`, `col_xxl`.
+  - Edit block widths: responsive grid of cards (one card per block).
+Each card shows five dropdowns for `sm`, `md`, `lg`, `xl`, `xxl` (labels above the fields).
+Changing any dropdown auto-saves.
-  - Drag/drop ordering: powered by SortableJS.
+  - Drag/drop ordering: powered by SortableJS using the card drag handle.
 Reordering auto-saves via AJAX to `/reorder/` without a page postback.
-  - Delete block: per-row Delete triggers AJAX call and removes the row instantly.
+  - Delete block: Delete button on each card triggers an AJAX call and removes the card instantly.
+  - Edit layout details: Name and Description auto-save via AJAX (no save button).
+If the name changes, slug and URLs update automatically.

 - LayoutDeleteView
   - Confirms and deletes an entire layout.
 Template: layout_confirm_delete.html.